friedger/info_tokens/docs/ThreeFold_Token_&_Token_Issuance_Economy.md

 # ThreeFold Token

-ThreeFold Token (TFT) is a digital currency used to buy autonomous and decentralized Internet services (compute, storage, and application) on the ThreeFold Network.
+ThreeFold Token (TFT) is a decentralized digital currency used to buy autonomous and decentralized Internet services (compute, storage, and application) on the ThreeFold Network.

 The ThreeFold Token represents a unit of reservation of autonomous Internet capacity.